DDieterich/ODBCapture/builds/README.md

 ## Build Sequence

-### build.sh
+Each folder in the "builds" folder contains a "build.sh" script.
+This script executes the following sequence.
 1. Setup Variables
-2. util/build_functions.sh
-3. capture_version
-3. build_init
-4. For Each Build Type
-   1. clear_log_files
-   2. run_build
-   3. If "grbtst" then RAS_Admin_ODBCTEST.racl
-   4. If "grbtsdo" then COLA_SPATIAL_IDX.tidx
-   5. run_report
-   6. move_log_files
-5. update_nonid_sequences
-6. compare_source

-### capture_version (from build_functions.sh)

-Create "version.txt" file based on Git queries
+2. capture_version (from build_functions.sh) - Create "version.txt" file based on Git queries

-### build_init (from build_functions.sh)

-Runs the "build_initialize.sql" script.
+3. build_init (from build_functions.sh) - Runs the "build_initialize.sql" script.
 This either:
     * Drops and Recreates the PDB.
     * Drops ODBCAPTURE Schema and other cleanup.

-### clear_logs (from build_functions.sh)
+4. For Each Build Type

-Remove "xml", "log", "bad", and "dsc" files
+    1. clear_log_files (from build_functions.sh) - Remove "xml", "log", "bad", and "dsc" files

-### run_build (from build_functions.sh)

-Moves to the BUILD_TYPE folder and run the "run_build.sql" script.
+    2. run_build (from build_functions.sh) - Moves to the BUILD_TYPE folder and run the "run_build.sql" script.

-### RAS_Admin_ODBCTEST.racl

-Creates Real Application Security configurations while logged in as a specific user.
+    3. If "grbtst" then RAS_Admin_ODBCTEST.racl - Creates Real Application Security configurations while logged in as a specific user.

-### COLA_SPATIAL_IDX.tidx

-Creates Spatial Data Indexes while logged in as a specific user.
+    4. If "grbtsdo" then COLA_SPATIAL_IDX.tidx - Creates Spatial Data Indexes while logged in as a specific user.

-### run_report (from build_functions.sh)

-Runs the "report_status.sql" script.
+    5. run_report (from build_functions.sh) - Runs the "report_status.sql" script.

-### move_log_files (from build_functions.sh)

-Moves "xml", "log", "bad", and "dsc" files from root level source folders to the correct "builds" folder.
+    6. move_log_files (from build_functions.sh) - Moves "xml", "log", "bad", and "dsc" files from root level source folders to the correct "builds" folder.

-### compare_source.sh

-This script, in coordination with the "capture_files.sql" script, performs the following:
+6. compare_source - This script, in coordination with the "capture_files.sql" script, performs the following:
     1. Setup Variables
     2. Run the "capture_files.sql" script.
     3. Decode the ".zip.b64" file.
     4. Unzip the ".zip" file.
     5. Use "diff" to compare source folders with unzipped folders.
     6. Use "grep" to show filenames from "diff_report.txt"